Tavenem/Wiki.Mvc/README.md

      version of the wiki.

      If left null the compact view cannot be reached at a particular port.
-   - `CreatePermission`: A function which determines whether the given user may create a new article in the given namespace.

-     Not invoked for admin users, who always have permission.
    - `LoginPath`: The relative path to the site's login page.

      For security reasons, only a local path is permitted.
 If your authentication mechanisms are